 Enter a list of niche related keywords and this free tool will search Google for all these niche related keywords and crawl every page on every website returned for every niche related keyword.
 Helping you find niche related domains.

 If niche related domains are of no interest to you then simply enter a small list of seed websites (can be random) and the software will follow all external links checking for expired domains and each new domain that is found is added to the list to crawl giving you an endless crawl.
-Where else can you get an expired domain crawler of this power for free?Once an expired domain is found if you have entered your Moz API key (its free and highly recommended) the domains DA and PA is automatically fetched and diplayed in the results.
+Where else can you get an expired domain crawler of this power?Once an expired domain is found if you have entered your Moz API key (its free and highly recommended) the domains DA and PA is automatically fetched and diplayed in the results.
 So simply enter your settings and leave it running over night and come back to a list of high DA expired domains.